Multimodal Fake News Video Explanation: Dataset, Analysis and Evaluation: Proposed Model

-The final node representation ${G}_{L}$ obtained by GCN should absorb rich visual and semantic information from its related nodes and be used as the input generated by the following veracity explanation.
-We also introduce a residual connection~\cite{vaswani2017attention} to generate the veracity explanation.
-Specifically, we first fuse the initial nodes, and the final nodes are represented as follows:
+The final node obtained by the GCN indicates that the ${G_L}$ should absorb rich modal information from its related nodes and be used as input for the following falsity explanation generation.
+We also introduce a residual connection \cite{33} to generate spurious explanations.
+Specifically, we first fuse the initial, final node representation as follows: